ARM-software/armour/benchmark/results/README.md

 The Proxies and server tested versions:

 > It is important to keep in mind, that while running each test, `armour` and the `logger` keep changing, before talking about the results, the version (git commit hash) used in each test will be mentioned along with the versions of the libraries used in both of them.
+In the `proxy` directory there are all the results of different `armour` versions.

 - `nginx proxy 1.16.1`
 - `envoy 1.12.1`
 - `sozu 0.11.0`
 - `linkerd 1.7.0`
-- `armour 11 Dec` commit hash: 0f674ee3a1540c6b2168dbd55241b701645a3de8
+- `armour 17 Jan` commit hash: b4bcdc20
-- `logger oracle 11 Dec` commit hash: 0f674ee3a1540c6b2168dbd55241b701645a3de8
+- `logger oracle 17 Jan` commit hash: b4bcdc20
 - `hyper web server 0.12.35`

 ### Tools used